-· Election of Directors
+Election of Directors

 With respect to the election of directors, your broker is not entitled to vote your shares on this matter if your broker does not receive instructions from you.
-If your broker does not vote (a "broker non-vote"), or if you withhold your vote, this is not considered a vote cast and, therefore, it will have no effect on the election of directors.
+If your broker does not vote (a "broker non-vote"), this is not considered a vote cast and, therefore, it will have no effect on the election of directors.